 As with all racing classes in which the participants are kids, Tony Kart has taken special care to create a highly competitive, sleek chassis and added a lot of essential safety features.
 This rig is very lightweight, and this is in large part due to the new one-piece braking system that they formulated for the Neos build.

-Less parts means less weight, which might incite fear in the system not being strong enough if not for the innovative caliper system on the rear brakes.
-With the usage of two pistons, the driver will be able to feel every ounce of braking power in their rig when they put their foot on the pedal, allowing them to correctly apply brakes far more accurately than in other builds.
+Fewer parts means less weight, which might incite fear in the system not being strong enough, if not for the innovative caliper system on the rear brakes.
+With the use of two pistons, the driver will be able to feel every ounce of braking power in their rig when they put their foot on the pedal, allowing them to correctly apply the brakes far more accurately than in other builds.

-If you couple this with the fact that the steering wheel on this rig possesses their high-grip material, it’s clear that Tony Kart are really looking to give the driver every tool they can to ensure they have a fantastic drive.
+If you couple this with the fact that the steering wheel on this rig makes use of a high-grip material, it’s clear that Tony Kart are really looking to give the driver every tool they can to ensure they have a fantastic drive.

-When you can better feel the kart you’re driving and how it reacts to even small inputs, you’ll be able to react far quicker and have a better, smoother overall race.
-It was one of the best things I learnt while racing in my younger years.
+When you can better feel the kart you’re driving and how it reacts to even the smallest of inputs, you’ll be able to react far quicker and have a better, smoother race overall.
+It was one of the best things I learned while racing in my younger years.

-This kart in a race-ready package fetches a $5,300 price tag, which is almost $1,000 more expensive than the CRG.
-This price difference covers the fact that Tony Kart make their karts differently depending on the age of the child who’ll be racing, whereas CRG have a middling age range of 8 to 11, and every piece of the Neos is tailored to kids who are serious about racing.
+This kart in a race-ready package fetches a price tag of around $5,300, which is almost $1,000 more expensive than the CRG we’ll look at next.
+This price difference covers the fact that Tony Kart make their karts differently depending on the age of the child who’ll be racing, whereas CRG have a kart for the age range of 8 to 11, and every piece of the Neos is tailored to kids who are serious about racing.

-They’re both amazing rigs, but the differences between them are huge when you observe the race-centered Tony Kart compared to the CRG.
-There’s also something to be said for the Neos’s price tag when you look at the long, accomplished history of the manufacturer.
+They’re both amazing rigs, but the differences between them are huge when you observe the race-centric Tony Kart compared to the CRG.
+There’s also something to be said for the Neos’ price tag when you look at the long, accomplished history of the manufacturer.

 After all, Tony Kart rigs have previously won seven world titles and many, many more national and regional titles, meaning that you’ll absolutely get what you pay for if you’re seeking a lean, mean racing machine!

 The chassis is sold as a roller, so you’ll have to go elsewhere to buy your 60cc engine.
-However, Nitro Kart have stated that their rig will run perfectly with any of the typical 60cc contenders, so you can choose between the Mini Swift, Mini ROK, Comer 80 and HPV-1.
-Costs of these engines will vary, of course, but they’ll all provide the same horsepower and top speeds of 50mph.
+However, Nitro Kart have stated that their rig will run perfectly with any of the typical 60cc contenders, so you can choose between the Mini Swift, Mini ROK, Comer 80, and HPV-1.
+Costs of these engines will vary, of course, but they’ll all provide roughly the same horsepower and top speeds.

 Even if you buy the most common chassis and engine combo on the market, there’ll always be differences between your kid’s kart and the next one.
 The minds at Nitro Kart understood that and set up an online community that you can access as soon as you buy their chassis.

-The Nitro Kart Cadet chassis will set you back by $3,200 and this comes as a roller; no engine or tires included.
+The Nitro Kart Cadet chassis will set you back by around $3,200, and this comes as a roller, so there is no engine or tires included.
 Prices will vary on the latter two components, but you can safely set aside between $1,500 and $1,800 to get yourself a solid engine and at least one pair of tires, making the total in the realms of $5,000.
 In short, it really isn’t that bad.

 The rig is completely adjustable, which is part of why Nitro Kart only offer one chassis for all kids in the Cadet age ranges.
 It’s lightweight and possesses hydraulic, self-adjusting brakes for astounding, competitive stopping power.

-To wrap up, let’s look at the most expensive kart in this line-up.
-We’re going back to Italian racing pedigree with Praga, a manufacturer that I’ve admired for quite some time for their innovations and rad color schemes.
+To wrap up, let’s look at the most expensive kart in this lineup.
+We’re going back to Italian racing pedigree with Praga, a manufacturer that I’ve admired for quite some time for their innovations and bold color schemes.

-They nickname this kart the ‘Piccolo’, and have included every amazing piece of technology in this build from their elite KZ models for adults, only scaled down for drivers aged 8-12.
+They nickname this kart the ‘Piccolo,’ and they have included lots of amazing technology in this build from their elite KZ models for adults, only scaled down for drivers aged 8-12.
 Their biggest MO when it comes to kid and cadet karting is to maximize safety and efficiency, making sure that the karts can run longer and stay in good shape even if they get into tussles on the track.

 There are a couple of variations of the Monster kart for Cadet racers, and they differ in price due to the differences in cost between the two engines they provide as options.

-The first variant is actually pretty affordable, and includes a race-ready package with the Briggs & Stratton LO206 engine for $4,900.
-Its other package includes the competitive TaG engine, the IAME Mini Swift, and it comes with a $6,000 price tag for the race-ready package.
+The first variant is actually pretty affordable, and includes a race-ready package with the Briggs & Stratton LO206 engine for around $5,000.
+The other package includes the competitive TaG engine, the IAME Mini Swift, and it comes with a price tag of about $6,000 for the race-ready package.

-Both engines offer the same horsepower and top speeds of 50mph, so the primary difference is the price and that’s up to you as the buyer to decide which you’d consider.
+Both engines offer the same horsepower and top speeds of 50 mph (80 kph), so the primary difference is the price, and that’s up to you as the buyer to decide which you’d consider.
 As for its defining features, the biggest and most stand-out one is the insanely innovative braking system.